emipa606/NaturesPrettySweet/README.md

--  See if the the error persists if you just have this mod and its requirements active.
+-  See if the error persists if you just have this mod and its requirements active.
 -  If not, try adding your other mods until it happens again.
 -  Post your error-log using [HugsLib](https://steamcommunity.com/workshop/filedetails/?id=818773962) or the standalone [Uploader](https://steamcommunity.com/sharedfiles/filedetails/?id=2873415404) and command Ctrl+F12
 -  For best support, please use the Discord-channel for error-reporting.